C-Note (rapper)

 Courtney Smith (born December 5, 1974), known professionally by his stage name C-Note, is an American rapper from Houston, Texas.
 He is a member of the Botany Boyz, part of the Screwed Up Click scene first started by DJ Screw.

+He appeared on a couple of songs with fellow Texas rapper Vanilla Ice on songs recorded between 1997 and 1999.
 His first solo album, Third Coast Born, was an underground success, eventually reaching #67 on Billboard's Top R&B/Hip Hop Albums chart.
 The album was revamped and re-released in 2000, and this also peaked at #91 on the same chart.
 C-Note has released several albums since then, and made numerous guest appearances (including with Fat Pat, Lil' Flip and Z-Ro).
 His fourth full-length, Network'n, was released in 2006, and his fifth, Birds Vs Words, in 2016.